 Where you are working on behalf of the Diocese:

-- we process contact details such as names, titles, aliases, telephone numbers, addresses, and e-mail addresses
+- we process contact details such as names, titles, aliases, telephone numbers, addresses and email addresses

 - we make your contact details available to others working on behalf of the Diocese in the Diocesan Directory which is either printed or made available online

-- to manage our employees and volunteers.
+- we process data as required to manage our employees and volunteers.

 Where you make donations or pay for activities such as use of Diocesan premises: